rstudio/renv/tests/testthat/_snaps/load.md

       # Installing packages ---

       - Installing bread ...
-OK [linked from cache]
+OK [linked from cache in XXs]
       - Installing oatmeal ...
-OK [linked from cache]
+OK [linked from cache in XXs]
       - Installing toast ...
-OK [linked from cache]
+OK [linked from cache in XXs]
       - Installing breakfast ...
-OK [linked from cache]
+OK [linked from cache in XXs]

 # load() reports on problems